 Our commercial paper program requires us to maintain liquidity facilities either in an available amount equal to any outstanding notes from the program or in an amount sufficient to maintain the ratings assigned to the notes issued from the program.
 Our commercial paper is rated AMB-2 by A.M.
 Best, P-2 by Moody's and A-2 by S&P. Our subsidiaries do not maintain commercial paper or other borrowing facilities.
-This program is currently backed up by a \$350,000 senior revolving credit facility, of which \$345,740 was available at December 31, 2013, due to \$4,260 of outstanding letters of credit related to this program.
+This program is currently backed up by a \$400,000 senior revolving credit facility, of which \$395,740 was available at December 31, 2014, due to \$4,260 of outstanding letters of credit related to this program.

-On September 21, 2011, we entered into a four-year unsecured \$350,000 revolving credit agreement ("2011 Credit Facility") with a syndicate of banks arranged by JP Morgan Chase Bank, N.A. and Bank of America, N.A.
-The 2011 Credit Facility provides for revolving loans and the issuance of multi-bank, syndicated letters of credit and/or letters of credit from a sole issuing bank in an aggregate amount of \$350,000 and is available until September 2015, provided we are in compliance with all covenants.
-The 2011 Credit Facility has a sublimit for letters of credit issued thereunder of \$50,000.
+On September 16, 2014, we entered into a five-year unsecured \$400,000 revolving credit agreement ("2014 Credit Facility") with a syndicate of banks arranged by JP Morgan Chase Bank, N.A. and Wells Fargo, N.A.
+The 2014 Credit Facility replaces our prior four-year \$350,000 revolving credit facility ("2011 Credit Facility"), which was entered into on September 21, 2011 and was scheduled to expire in September 2015.
+The 2011 Credit Facility terminated upon the effectiveness of the 2014 Credit Facility.
+The 2014 Credit Facility provides for revolving loans and the issuance of multi-bank, syndicated letters of credit and/or letters of credit from a sole issuing bank in an aggregate amount of \$400,000 and is available until September 30, 2019, provided we are in compliance with all covenants.
+The 2014 Credit Facility has a sublimit for letters of credit issued thereunder of \$50,000.
 The proceeds of these loans may be used for our commercial paper program or for general corporate purposes.
-The Company may increase the total amount available under the 2011 Credit Facility to \$525,000 subject to certain conditions.
-No bank is obligated to provide commitments above their current share of the \$350,000 facility.
+The Company may increase the total amount available under the 2014 Credit Facility to \$525,000 subject to certain conditions.
+No bank is obligated to provide commitments above their current share of the \$400,000 facility.

-We did not use the commercial paper program during the twelve months ended December 31, 2013 and 2012 and there were no amounts relating to the commercial paper program outstanding at December 31, 2013 and December 31, 2012.
-The Company made no borrowings using the 2011 Credit Facility and no loans were outstanding at December 31, 2013.
+We did not use the commercial paper program during the twelve months ended December 31, 2014 and 2013 and there were no amounts relating to the commercial paper program outstanding at December 31, 2014 and December 31, 2013.
+The Company made no borrowings using either the 2011 Credit Facility or the 2014 Credit Facility and no loans were outstanding at December 31, 2014.

-The 2011 Credit Facility contains restrictive covenants, all of which were met as of December 31, 2013.
+The 2014 Credit Facility contains restrictive covenants, all of which were met as of December 31, 2014.
 These covenants include (but are not limited to):

 Maintenance of a maximum debt to total capitalization ratio on the last day of any fiscal quarter of not greater than 35%, and (ii) Maintenance of a consolidated adjusted net worth in an amount not less than the "Minimum Amount".
-For the purpose of this calculation the "Minimum Amount" is an amount equal to the sum of (a) the base amount \$3,146,292 plus (b) 50% of consolidated net income for each fiscal quarter (if positive) ending after June 30, 2011, plus (c) 50% of the net proceeds of any issuance of Capital Stock or Hybrid Securities received after June 30, 2011.
+For the purpose of this calculation the "Minimum Amount" is an amount equal to the sum of (a) the base amount \$3,317,000 plus (b) 25% of consolidated net income for each fiscal quarter (if positive) ending after June 30, 2014, plus (c) 25% of the net proceeds received by the Company from any capital contribution to, or issuance of any Capital Stock or Hybrid Securities received after June 30, 2014.

-At December 31, 2013, our ratio of debt to total capitalization as calculated under the covenant was 27%, the consolidated Minimum Amount described in (ii) above was \$3,760,327 and our actual consolidated adjusted net worth as calculated under the covenant was \$4,559,635.
+At December 31, 2014, our ratio of debt to total capitalization as calculated under the covenant was 20%, the consolidated Minimum Amount described in (ii) above was \$3,365,481 and our actual consolidated adjusted net worth as calculated under the covenant was \$4,778,526.

-In the event of the breach of certain covenants all obligations under the 2011 Credit Facility, including unpaid principal and accrued interest and outstanding letters of credit, may become immediately due and payable.
+In the event of the breach of certain covenants all obligations under the 2014 Credit Facility, including unpaid principal and accrued interest and outstanding letters of credit, may become immediately due and payable.